 However, in the L-CRF models such as H-CRF and H-CORF, and their variants, the latent states are assumed to be either nominal or ordinal for each and every class.
 This representation can be too restrictive since for some classes modeling the latent states as ordinal may help to better capture the structure of the states, i.e., their ordinal relationships, allowing the model to better fit the data.
 By contrast, it would be wrong to impose ordinal constraints on latent states of the classes that do not exhibit ordinal structure.
-In this case, the unconstrained nominal model provides a better fit to the data.
-For example, in recognition of emotion-specific expressions, we expect the latent states used to model the activation of facial expressions of target emotion class (e.g., happiness) to be correlated with its temporal phases defined on an ordinal scale (neutral<onset<apre>apex).
+In this case, the more flexible nominal model will better fit the data.
+For example, in recognition of emotion-specific expressions, and/or detection of target AU, we expect the latent states used to model the activation of facial expressions of target emotion class (e.g., happiness) to be correlated with its temporal phases defined on an ordinal scale (neutral<onset<apex).
 Similarly, for an AU activation, the latent states should be correlated with its intensity levels, as defined on the Likert scale using FACS (i.e., neutral<A<B<C<D<E).
-On the other hand, image sequences of the negative class, i.e., containing a neutral face (without facial activity) or a mix of other non-target facial expressions (different emotions or AUs), are expected to modelled best using nominal states.
+On the other hand, image sequences of the negative class, i.e., containing a neutral face (without facial activity) or a mix of other non-target facial expressions (different emotions or AUs), are expected to be better fit using nominal states.
 This is due to the lack of the ordinal structure as well as high variability (activations of various non-target AUs) in such data.
 We can even go a step further by assuming that the nature of the latent states depends not only on the type of the emotion/AU class (active vs inactive), but that it can also vary for each image sequence of the target classes.
-For instance, in case of noisy image features (due to the tracking errors in the case of facial landmarks) and due to differences in facial expressiveness of different subjects, resulting in subjectspecific features.

-In these cases, the ordinal relationships could be altered and, thus, modeling of the ordinal latent states may not be flexible enough to account for the increased levels of variation in the data.
+For instance, this can occur due to differences in facial expressiveness of different subjects, resulting in the clustering effects of the features caused by the subject-specific variation dominating that related to the facial expressions, and noisy image features (due to the tracking errors in the case of facial landmarks).
+In these cases, the ordinal relationships could be altered, and, thus, modeling of the ordinal latent states may not be flexible enough to account for the increased levels of variation in the data.
 To mitigate this, the model should automatically infer what type of the latent states should be used for modeling the dynamics of the input/output data.
 To this end, we generalize the L-CRF models by relaxing their assumption that the latent states within the target sequence need only be nominal or ordinal.
-Specifically, we introduce a novel latent variable within the L-CRF framework, the state of which defines the type of latent states that are best suited for target image sequences.
-The learning in the proposed model is performed using two newly defined approaches based on max-polling of the latent states and the Expectation-Maximization (EM) algorithm.
+We do so by allowing the model to use both types of latent states for modeling sequences within and across the target classes.
+Specifically, we introduce a novel latent variable within the L-CRF framework, the state of which defines what type of latent states are best suited for target image sequences.
+The learning in the proposed model is performed using two newly defined approaches based on max-polling of the latent states, as well as an Expectation-Maximization (EM) algorithm.
 To reduce potential redundancy in the modeling of the underlying dynamics of facial expressions, we propose the graph-Laplacian regularization of the model parameters that is defined directly on posterior distributions of the latent states.